H-pun/NexusAnalytics/REFACTORING_PROPOSAL.md

 ## 📊 Executive Summary

 ### Purpose
-This document outlines a comprehensive refactoring plan for `wren-ai-service` to improve code maintainability, testability, and extensibility **without changing any business logic or behavior**.
+This document outlines a comprehensive refactoring plan for `analytics-ai-service` to improve code maintainability, testability, and extensibility **without changing any business logic or behavior**.

 ### Key Principles
 1. ✅ **No Logic Changes**: All refactoring must preserve existing behavior